hardik2516/Satellite_Property_Valuation/Satellite_Property_Valuation/README.md

 ## ⭐ Final Note

 This repository is structured to reflect **real-world ML engineering practices**, not just experimentation.
-Every inclusion and exclusion is **intentional** and explained for clarity and reproducibility.
+Every inclusion and exclusion is **intentional**, documented, and designed for clarity, reproducibility, and professional use.

 ---